What is piloting?

 In the First CommuniCity Open Call Round three partnering cities Amsterdam, Helsinki and Porto organised an open call resulting in 10 challenges and 13 pilots.
 The pilots kicked off in May 2023.

 The Second Round of CommuniCity Open Call expanded to four new cities; Aarhus, Breda, Prague and Tallinn.
 These seven cities identified 20 challenges resulting in 25 pilots.
-The pilots of the second round were running from December 2023.
+The pilots of the second round were running from December 2023 until summer 2024.

-The Third Round of CommuniCity Open Call was launched in September 2024 resulting in piloting between December 2024 and May 2025.
+The Third Round of CommuniCity Open Call was launched in September 2024 resulting in piloting between December 2024 and July 2025.
 New cities joined in to find solutions which help the lives of marginalised groups.
+Altogether, there were 15 cities and 63 pilots in the third round.
+During the final round, the participating cities were: Amsterdam, Bruges, Cuneo, Helsinki, London, Manchester, Matosinhos, Milazzo, Plock, Porto, Prague, Sant Boi de Llobregat, Sarajevo, The Hague, and Utrecht.

-Each round of the open call is a learning experience not only to the piloting parties but also to the project partners gathering the learnings to be shared to all European countries in the form of this CommuniCity Manuals, to mention.
+Each open call round is a learning experience not only to the piloting parties but also to the project partners gathering the learnings to be shared to all European countries in the form of this CommuniCity Manuals.

-The open call process remains consistent across all rounds:
+The open call process remained consistent across all rounds:

 Challenge – cities identify the challenges they want to address.